catseye/SixtyPical/doc/SixtyPical.md

         ...
     }

-The `inputs` are sometimes called the routine's READS set, while the `outputs` and `trashes` are collectively called the WRITES set.
+The union of the `outputs` and `trashes` is sometimes collectively called "the WRITES" of the routine, for historical reasons and as shorthand.

 Routines may call only routines previously defined in the program source.
 Thus, directly recursive routines are not allowed.
 (However, routines may